LEGAL ARGUMENTS

 - A pari

-- A maiori ad minus, or from the biggest to the smallest
+- A maiori ad minus, or from greatest to least.

-- A generali sensu, or argument of the generality of the law
+- A generali sensu, or argument from the generality of the law.

 -